neko-js/rpihole/README.md

 ```
 \\picloud\picloud-home
 ```
-E.g. go to "This PC" on MS Windows and right click anywhere to create a network connection with this connection.
+E.g. go to "This PC" on MS Windows and right click anywhere to create a network connection with this address.